Wind-turbine aerodynamics: Axial momentum and the Lanchester–Betz–Joukowsky limit

 where a is the axial induction factor, U_{1} is the wind speed far away upstream from the rotor, and U_{2} is the wind speed at the rotor.

-The first step to deriving the Betz limit is to apply the principle of conservation of angular momentum.
+The first step to deriving the Betz limit is to apply the principle of conservation of momentum.
 As stated above, the effect of the wind turbine is to attenuate the flow.
 A location downstream of the turbine sees a lower wind speed than a location upstream of the turbine.
 This would violate the conservation of momentum if the wind turbine was not applying a thrust force on the flow.
 This thrust force manifests itself through the pressure drop across the rotor.
 The front operates at high pressure while the back operates at low pressure.
 The pressure difference from the front to back causes the thrust force.
 The momentum lost in the turbine is balanced by the thrust force.

 Another equation is needed to relate the pressure difference to the velocity of the flow near the turbine.
 Here, the Bernoulli equation is used between the field flow and the flow near the wind turbine.
 There is one limitation to the Bernoulli equation: the equation cannot be applied to fluid passing through the wind turbine.
 Instead, conservation of mass is used to relate the incoming air to the outlet air.
 Betz used these equations and managed to solve the velocities of the flow in the far wake and near the wind turbine in terms of the far field flow and the axial induction factor.
 The velocities are given below as: